 Franklin looked back at the bull, which was being herded out of the ring, while crowd rose to its feet to acclaim it.
 Don Ramon was beside him.

 ‘This is just the start.
 You’ll see, my friend,’ he said triumphantly to Franklin, the sun glistening on his face.
 Then Franklin was swallowed up by the people who had flooded into the ring to congratulate him and clap him on his back and to carry him out on their shoulders as if he were a conquering hero.

-Published in the 2016 Bristol Short Story Prize anthology under the title ‘Ring of Bright Handkerchiefs’.
+Published in the 2016 Bristol Short Story Prize anthology under the title ‘Ring of White Handkerchiefs’.